ArnaudLoos/HomeAssistant-Presentation/README.md

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/xiaomi.jpg" width="200">

-[Sonoff switches](https://www.itead.cc/sonoff-wifi-wireless-switch.html)  ($5) are a good option for automating power on/off.
+[Sonoff switches](https://www.itead.cc/sonoff-wifi-wireless-switch.html)  ($5 - $10) are a good option for automating power on/off.
 You can splice one to the cable of any lamp or to any extension cord to make it controllable.
 They are available in either Wi-Fi or RF versions.
+[Amazon link](https://www.amazon.com/gp/product/B074N22WFT/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B074N22WFT&linkCode=as2&tag=solo07e-20&linkId=1dca0516faaca5d6e46eb26ea7e87597)

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/sonoff.jpg" width="200">